AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Project Sponsor</td>
    <td>A designated stakeholder profile that each of your user's should relate to.
-In Workfront, these are designated as Access Levels</td>
+In [!DNL Workfront], these are designated as Access Levels</td>
   </tr>
   <tr>
    <td>Project Teams</td>